alvilgau/CloudyMcCloudface/doc/doc.md

 ## Costs for an Half an Hour Test Run

-It would cost about 15 cents to run the service for half an hour.
+It would cost about 15 cents to run the application for half an hour.